maudeve-it/W25Qxxx_SPI_FLASH_STM32/2_ExternalLoader/README.md

 <li>
 copy here the External Loader created (.stldr file)<br><br>
-Now the External Loader is available to CubeIDE and can be selected in "Run/Debug Settings" in the project "Properties"<br>
+Now the External Loader is available to CubeIDE and can be selected in "Run/Debug Settings":<br>
+in CubeIDE, go to Project->Properties->Run/Debug Settings<br>
+select the launch configuration file and click "Edit"<br>
+go to "Debugger"<br>
+scroll to "External Loaders" and click "Add"<br>
+select, in the external loader list, the external loader to use.
+Click "OK" and "Apply" until you close all the "properties" windows open.
 </ul>
 <br>
 <br>